 L. Students are required to attend school regularly, and Meridian will notify parents of any student absence unless the parent has already contacted the technology center to report the absence.
 Meridian will send a written notice to parents if their minor student appears to be in danger of exceeding the maximum allowable number of absences.
-Parents may contact the campus director for additional information regarding student absences.
+Parents may contact the Career Planning Center for additional information regarding student absences.

 M. Parents have the right to review Meridian's courses of study and textbooks.

-Arrangements for this review can be made through the campus director.
+Arrangements for this review can be made through the Director of Instruction.

-N. Students may be excused from school for religious purposes provided the parent contacts the campus director to request such an absence.
+N. Students may be excused from school for religious purposes provided the parent contacts the Career Planning Center to request such an absence.